EZ-Robotics/EZ-Template/docs/Docs/auton_selector.md

 ## init_auton_selector()
-InitializesMust the autonomous selector.
+Initializes the autonomous selector.
+If an sd card is plugged in, the current page will set to what's on the sd card.
 You must initialize the pros lcd first!
 **Prototype**
 ```cpp
 void init_auton_selector();